 This chapter describes the informal proceedings available for the resolution of differences as described in Chapter 25, Section 25-62.
-The proceedings set forth in this chapter are permissive, not mandatory.
+The proceedings set forth in this chapter are voluntary.
 A faculty member may instead initiate a request for adjudicative proceedings, keeping in mind the time limits of Chapter 28, Section 28-35.
 Should the faculty member choose to engage in administrative and/or conciliatory proceedings prior to seeking adjudication, time limits provided in Chapter 28, Section 28-35 shall be extended for the period required for completion of such proceedings.
 Administrative and conciliatory proceedings are always available, with no time limits.

 The faculty member may first discuss the issue about which he or she is concerned with the appropriate department chair and, if the faculty member so wishes, the academic dean.
 The matter may be concluded by mutual consent at this point.

-Section 27-31 does not take place or fails, the faculty member
+|If the process of resolution by mutual consent under Section 27-31 does not take place or fails, the faculty member

 or the dean may request the assistance of a conciliation officer as a neutral third

 party by applying to the University Ombud for the assignment of a conciliation

 officer.
 Conciliatory proceedings aim at resolving problems by informal means without

 resorting to the more formal adjudicative proceedings provided in Chapter 28.